hydromatic/sql-logic-test/README.md

 results.
 All the queries have been validated with sqlite, so a failure is very likely to be a true bug in the tested engine.

+## Listing all available tests

+You can achieve this using the following invocation:

+`slt -e none -v`

 ## How tests are executed

 This program parses SqlLogicTest files and delegates their execution to